 Defining the term "independence" is not a simple process.
 Crucial to the verification process is the assumption by all interested parties that the verifier performs its service in an unbiased manner and is not testing its own work.
-If the firm chooses to be verified, it must gain an understanding of the verifier's policies for maintaining independence and must consider the verifier's assessment of independence.
+If the Fiduciary Manager chooses to be verified, it must gain an understanding of the verifier's policies for maintaining independence and must consider the verifier's assessment of independence.

-When considering a verification engagement, the firm and the verifier must determine if any independence issues exist between the two organizations.
+When considering a verification engagement, the Fiduciary Manager and the verifier must determine whether any independence issues exist between the two organizations.
 The verifier must create and document its own policies and procedures that address independence at both the verification firm and employee level.
-At a minimum, the verifier must provide to the firm, upon request, a summary of its independence policies.
-The firm should create and document its own policies and procedures that address independence to the resources from its own GIPS standards oversight committee, if one exists.
+At a minimum, the verifier must provide to the Fiduciary Manager, upon request, a summary of its independence policies.
+The Fiduciary Manager should create and document its own policies and procedures that address independence.
+The Fiduciary Manager should consider drawing on the resources from its own GIPS standards oversight committee, if one exists.

-During the process of determining whether any independence issues exist, both the firm and the verifier must be cognizant of actual as well as perceived independence issues.
-When considering verifier independence, each organization must keep in mind the following question: If a prospective or current client or investor of the firm places reliance on the fact that the firm has been verified, could the prospective or current client's or investor's perception of the value of the verification potentially be changed if the prospective or current client or investor knew about other existing relationships between the firm and the verifier?
+During the process of determining whether any independence issues exist, both the Fiduciary Manager and the verifier must be cognizant of actual as well as perceived independence issues.
+When considering verifier independence, each organization must keep in mind the following question: If a prospective or current client of the Fiduciary Manager places reliance on the fact that the Fiduciary Manager has been verified, could the prospective or current client's perception of the value of the verification potentially be changed if the prospective or current client knew about other existing relationships between the Fiduciary Manager and the verifier?

-If the firm is contemplating hiring a verifier that offers other products or services (together, "other services") that the firm could or does use, the firm must take additional steps to gain an understanding of how the verifier maintains independence from the firm.
-For verifiers that provide other services in addition to verification services, it may prove difficult for the verifier to identify all of the other services provided by the verifier's organization.
-For example, a verifier may serve in an advisory role in a corporate acquisition/sale, which would not be disclosed to the verifier's or firm's employees involved with the verifier, an independence issue may or may not be created.
-Verifiers must establish policies and procedures to attempt to identify all other services provided to a firm so the potential effect on independence may be assessed.
+If the Fiduciary Manager is contemplating hiring a verifier that offers other products or services (together, "other services") that the Fiduciary Manager could or does use, the Fiduciary Manager must take additional steps to gain an understanding of how the verifier maintains independence from the Fiduciary Manager.
+For verifiers that provide other services in addition to verification, it may prove difficult for the verifier to identify all the other services provided by the verifier's organization.

+For example, a verifier may serve in an advisory role in a corporate acquisition/sale, which would not be disclosed to the verifier's or Fiduciary Manager's employees involved with the verification engagement.
+Depending on the nature of the other services provided to the Fiduciary Manager by the verifier, an independence issue may or may not be created.
+Verifiers must establish policies and procedures to attempt to identify all other services provided to a Fiduciary Manager so that any potential effect on independence may be assessed.

-The verifier and the firm must spend as much time as is reasonably necessary for them to agree that none of the relationships between the two organizations will impair the independence of the verifier.
+The verifier and the Fiduciary Manager must spend as much time as is reasonably necessary for them to agree that none of the relationships between the two organizations will impair the independence of the verifier.